How to Concatenate Decimal Places in Excel (5 Examples)

 Formula Breakdown

-CONCATENATE(“The Unit price of the “,B5,”is “,”$”,ROUND(C5,2)): This function will concatenate or join the text mentioned in the first argument, proceeded with joining the text mentioned in the cell B5 with the decimal number mentioned in cell C5 in the last argument.
+CONCATENATE(“The Unit price of the “,B5,”is “,”$”,ROUND(C5,2)): This function will concatenate or join the text mentioned in the first argument, proceeded with combining the text mentioned in the cell B5 with the decimal number mentioned in cell C5 in the last argument.
 After then we will have the texts joined with the decimal numbers.

 • Then drag the Fill Handle to cell D7.